acts-project/acts/docs/plugins/dd4hep.md

 ## Prerequisites

-To guarantee a working translation from DD4hep input to Acts geometry the following conditions need to be met:
+To guarantee a working translation from DD4hep input to ACTS geometry the following conditions need to be met:

 - The detector needs to have a barrel-endcap structure: Every hierarchy of